babelouest/glewlwyd/docs/API.md

     "module": string, module name of the scheme "name": string, module instance name
-    "display_name": string, module instance display name
+    "display_name": string, module instance display name }
-    "expiration": number, duration of an authentication with this scheme "max_use": number, number of thime this scheme authenticated can be used in a plugin "allow_user_register": boolean, wether the user can register this scheme "enabled": boolean
-  }
 ]
 ```